Notarrogantjustbetter/ToDoApp/README.md

 # Info

-* This is a simple "ToDo" application.Create task, delete task, check tasks.
+* This is a "To do" application.Create task, check tasks, delete task.